Auburn University at Montgomery is proud to serve the men and women who serve our nation in the armed forces.

 The ROTC Campus-Based Scholarship is a four, three, or two-year scholarship for students who meet all eligibility requirements necessary to contract to become commissioned officers in the active-duty Army, Reserves, or National Guard.

 The GRFD scholarship is available to those Army ROTC cadets participating in the Simultaneous Membership Program (SMP) between AUM Army ROTC and a Reserve/Guard unit.
 GRFD recipients are funded each year at full tuition and receive $1,200 for books.
-They are given an ROTC allowance for 10 months of the year at $450 per month during their junior year and $500 per month during their senior year.
+They are given an ROTC stipend for 10 months of the year at $420 per month.
 As a member of the Guard or Reserves, they will also receive drill pay.
 Those cadets who accept the GRFD Scholarship are locked into the Guard or Reserves upon commissioning.

 If you are receiving VA benefits, you are required to provide the Veteran Services Office with an Academic Plan of Study checksheet.
 Your academic advisor will provide this form and work with you in developing your plan.
 Once you have completed all necessary forms, it takes 6-8 weeks for the Veterans Administration’s Regional Office (VARO) to finish processing your claim.